 Finding a vegan bread that your family loves can take some squinting at ingredients and some trial and error, but once you land on something you like, shopping for bread becomes as easy as it was before you went vegan.

 You can use these anywhere you'd use store-bought breadcrumbs.
-They're lovely sprinkled on top of baked macaroni and cheese or other casseroles.
+They're lovely sprinkled on top of baked macaroni and cheese, pesto pasta casserole, or other casseroles.

 If you're new to eating vegan, you might be wondering how to get that breading to stick.
-Conventional recipes rely on eggs, which obviously you don't eat anymore.
-Do not panic!
+Conventional recipes rely on eggs, but you can get breadcrumbs to stick to your food without eggs:

 - cornstarch - This is probably my favorite binder to use.
 Just toss the what you're breading in plant-based milk mixed with a teaspoon of apple cider vinegar, then toss with cornstarch, then in the Italian breadcrumbs.